 Studies career and employment possibilities in the heating and cooling industry.
-Includes observation of practices in heating and cooling and attendance at a seminar to discuss related experiences.
+Includes observation or practices in heating and cooling and attendance at a seminar to discuss related experiences.
+For Tech Prep students with no prior courses or work experience in the heating and cooling field.
 (NOTE: Summer semester only.)
-Prerequisite: For students with no prior courses or work experience in the heating and cooling field and consent of coordinator.
+Prerequisite: Consent of coordinator.